gaintopskills/thenowrealmblog/src/content/homepage/-index.md

   - title: "Fitness Tools"
     image: "/images/longevity.webp"
-    content: You owe it to both yourself and your family to cultivate a robust and healthy body.
-However, many individuals often find themselves uncertain about where to commence or how to sustain their journey.
-I am here to not only demonstrate what I personally undertake but also to guide you on your own path.
+    content: You owe it to yourself and your loved ones to cultivate a robust and healthy body.
+However, many individuals often need clarification about where to begin or how to sustain their fitness journey.
+I am here to share what I know and to provide some guidance.
     bulletpoints:
       - Types of workouts
       - Longevity exersises